tiffgerst/cosmwasm-book/src/actor-model/idea.md

 Note that we didn't mention a `Reply` operation at all.
 So why was it not called by `MmoCurrency` on `WarriorNpc`?
 The reason is that this operation is optional.
-When scheduling sub-actions on another contract we may choose when `Reply` how the result should be handled:
+When scheduling sub-actions on another contract we may choose when `Reply` should be called and how the result should be handled:

 1. Never call `Reply`, action fails if sub-message fails
 2. Call `Reply` on success